ClaudioLutz/CreditROBOT/Description English/02_Inkasso.md

 ### CrediCAP Debt Collection Insurance for SMEs

 1. **Common Challenge**
-   - Legal objection makes debt collection more difficult
+   - Objection complicates the collection of receivables

 2. **Solution**
-   - Insurance for court and attorney costs in case of legal objection
+   - Insurance for court and attorney costs in case of objection
    - Exclusive for Creditreform members

 3. **Conditions**
    - Membership with Creditreform
    - Max.
 25 employees **or** CHF 6 million annual turnover
-   - Claims between CHF 1,000 and CHF 25,000
+   - Receivables between CHF 1,000 and CHF 25,000
    - Max.
 3 cases per year
    - Documented order (delivery note or order confirmation)
    - No connection to projects requiring building permits